microsoft/vscode-github-triage-actions/README.md

 #### Apply

 In this part, the models generated in the Training phase get applied to issues.
-To save on bandwidth and compute, this is dont in batches.
-Every half hour, the issues in the past period are passed through the models and assigned a label.
+To save on bandwidth and compute, this is done in batches.
+For example, every half hour, the issues in the past period are passed through the models and assigned a label.

 ##### fetch-issues
 Collect the issues which need to be labeled and write them to a file for later processing